I Can’t

 Ontario, Canada

 Donna had volunteered her fourth-grade class to participate in a program to empower students to take charge of their lives.
 My job was to help implement the program.
-On my first visit to her classroom I took a seat in the back.
-All students were filling a sheet of notebook paper with ideas.
-The 10-year-old next to me was writing “I Can’ts” — “I can’t kick the soccer ball past second base.
+On my first visit to her classroom, I took a seat in the back.
+All the students were writing industriously on a sheet of notebook paper.
+The 10-year-old next to me was writing a list of “I Can’ts”.
+“I can’t kick the soccer ball past second base.
 I can’t do long division with more than three numerals.
 I can’t get Debbie to like me.”
 Her page half full, she showed no signs of letting up.
-I walked, glancing at student papers.
-Everyone described “I Can’t” versus “I Can”.
+I walked around, glancing at student papers.
+Every one described themselves in terms of “I Can’t” versus “I Can”.

 Students wrote another 10 minutes, then were instructed to fold their papers in half and put them into an empty shoe box.
 Donna added hers, put the lid on the box, tucked it under her arm, and headed down the hall.